 - Preheat the oven to 350℉.
 Line a baking sheet with parchment paper and set aside.

 - In a small bowl combine the flax meal and water, stir.
-Set aside until it’s thick and creamy (about 5-8 minutes).
+Set aside until it’s thick (about 5-8 minutes).

-- In a medium bowl combine the rolled oats, gluten-free flour blend, baking soda, baking powder, and pumpkin pie spice and stir.
+- In a medium bowl combine the oats, flour, baking soda, baking powder, pumpkin pie spice, honey, sunflower seed butter, pumpkin, and oil.

 - Scooping the batter up by large spoonfuls, place on the prepared parchment-covered baking sheet.
-Divide evenly to get 12-18 round cookies.
-With hands, slightly press the dough down to form a round cookie shape.
+Divide evenly to get 12 round cookies.
+With slightly damp hands, lightly press the dough down to form a round cookie shape.

 - Bake for 15-20 minutes or until golden brown on the edges and firm to touch in the center.
-Remove the pan from the oven and allow the cookies to cool on the pan for 5-10 minutes before transferring them to a cooling rack.
+Remove the pan from the oven and allow the cookies to cool on the pan for 5-10 minutes before transferring them to a cooling rack to cool completely before storing.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.